 The core activity of the Department of Environment is to enforce the Environment Management Act 2005 solely for the protection of the environment.
 Consequently, developments and developers are to comply with regulatory requirements that will protect the environment and also provide a platform to reduce risk from damage due to natural disasters.
 For example, the construction of resorts and hotels along the coastline and beaches should be compliant with the Constructional Environment Management Plan which clearly identifies the operational procedures to avoid erosion during natural disaster (e.g. storm surge).
 This reinforces the fact that the role of the Department of Environment should be more proactive than reactive.
-In this sense the Department of Environment by natural disasters.
+In this sense the Department of Environment encourages and stresses the need for integrated pre-development planning as it will reduce risks of damages to the environment by natural disasters.
 This has led several ministries and departments to conduct hazard and risk analysis to inform the design of mitigation strategies and embed the concept of building back better to protect against environment degradation caused by these natural occurrences.